Syntax Document

 Built-in Types

-Built-in types that support extension include: bool, string, int, int8, int16, int32, int64, uint, uint8, uint16, uint32, uint64, float, float32, float64, chan, vec, map, set, tuple.
+Supported built-in types for extension include: bool, string, int, int8, int16, int32, int64, uint, uint8, uint16, uint32, uint64, float, float32, float64, chan, vec, map, set, tuple.

 fn string.find_char(u8 char, int after):int {